muftring/iu-statistics/final-exam/submission.md

 Multiple R-squared:  0.5799,	Adjusted R-squared:  0.5601
 F-statistic: 29.26 on 5 and 106 DF,  p-value: < 2.2e-16
 ```

+Adding the interaction term between `democracy` and `vdissdum` slightly increased $R^{2}$ which raises the ability to explain variation in `repression` from 54.4% to 56.0%.
+However, the F-statistic value decreased which suggests that this model is not improving our explanatory ability over the first model.
+These results remain highly statistically significant, over 99%, with a very small P-value < 2.2e-16.

+The results for all of the other independent variables are approximately the same.

 - **C)** *Next, conduct a nested F-test to determine if adding the interaction term for democracy*vdissdum improved the explanatory power of the model.*